 General Program Information

-The Radiologic Technology Program at Westchester Community College is a twenty-four month (four semesters and two 11 week summer clinical semesters) course of study leading to an associate degree.
+The Radiologic Technology Program at SUNY Westchester Community College is a twenty-four-month (four semesters and two 10 week summer clinical semesters) course of study leading to an associate of applied science degree.
 This is a selective program accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT) and licensed by New York State Department of Health (NYSDH).

 Graduates of accredited programs are eligible to sit for the American Registry of Radiologic Technologists (ARRT) certification examination and be eligible for New York State license.
-Opportunities for employment are available in hospitals, medical centers, imaging centers, physicians’ offices, sales and marketing, education, research and administration.
+Opportunities for employment are available in hospitals, medical centers, urgent care facilities, imaging centers, physicians’ offices, sales and marketing, education, research and administration.

 The program begins in the fall semester each year.
 Students will only be admitted in September of each year, with a limited number of available spaces.